TedTolboom/com.hank-tech/README.md

 ## Changelog:
 ### v1.1.2
 * Add support for the Hank HKZW-RGB01 bulb (thanks to @caseda)
+* Add start-level and stop-level dim action cards for the Hank HKZW-RGB01 bulb
 **update:**
-* Update Homey meshdriver to 1.2.27#zwave-light-device
+* Update Homey meshdriver to 1.2.28

 ### v1.1.1
 * Minor updates of Motion sensor parameters data ranges